Most People Want to Return to the Office — But They Expect Changes

 While we can focus at home, we can’t easily socialize.
 Collaborating in person is off-limits.
 The pandemic has shown that we really miss people.
 We yearn for interaction and a shared work experience.
 We miss meetings with coworkers and clients.
 We miss socializing with our colleagues.
 We miss impromptu connections.
 And we miss the learning, coaching, and mentoring that comes naturally just by being together.

-According to our survey, the most important reasons employees see for coming into the office include meetings, socializing, connecting with colleagues, and building community.
+According to our survey, the most important reasons workers prefer to come to the office include meetings, socializing, connecting with colleagues, and building community.
 This underscores the fact that being with colleagues in person is an invaluable part of the workplace experience, as is being part of a community that can’t be replaced virtually while working from home.This is not only changing expectations of how we work, but it’s changing the role of the physical workplace.

 The role of the post-COVID-19 workplace will shift away from a place where people simply go to work, and into a place where people want to be to meet, socialize, and work with each other.
 It will shift from a “work” place for individual work to a “convening” place for group work.